 Heading in the right direction

 Howe likes the direction that her company is heading in, noting that FanDuel currently has 26 retail sportsbook locations.
-At a time when there’s talk of consolidating operators, Howe hopes to see her company continue to grow.
+For the alway’s up-to-date count, read our comprehensive FanDuel online sportsbook review At a time when there’s talk of consolidating operators, Howe hopes to see her company continue to grow.

 “We’re never satisfied,” said Howe, speaking before a large crowd inside a conference room at Meadowlands Exposition Center.